glowatsk/todo-node-api/readme.md

 <h4>DELETE /users/me/token</h4>

-removes token
+Removes authentication token.

+<h3>/users</h3>

 <h4>GET /todos</h4>

 "x-auth": your token

-returns all todos
+Returns all user todos.

 <h4>GET /todos/:id</h4>

-"x-auth": your token,
+"x-auth": your token

-fetches todo
+Fetches specific todo.

 <h4>POST /todos</h4>

 "x-auth": your token

-creates a new todo
+Creates a new todo for your ID.

 {
     "text": "Something to add to your todos"